threepointone/partyserver/packages/partysub/README.md

     // Note: In the future, we will autoscale servers
     // so this configuration isn't needed anymore
   },

+  // The below config doesn't work _yet_, but it's the goal
   jurisdiction: "eu" /* optional, default undefined */
   // Note: You CANNOT define a jurisdiction and locations at the same time });